swiftlang/swift/docs/HowToGuides/FAQ.md

 If you want to learn more,
 [GitHub - About Git rebase](https://docs.github.com/en/get-started/using-git/about-git-rebase)
 provides a comprehensive overview of `rebase`.

+> **Warning**
+We suggest considering to `rebase` only those commits that haven't been pushed to a public branch.
+Rebasing existing commits would block merging because we don't allow force pushes to the repository.
+If you need to tidy up commits that have already been pushed, it's generally better to use `git revert` for the sake of avoid causing confusion for other developers.

 Here's a small gist that goes through the basics on how to use it:

 1. Begin an interactive rebase: Use `git rebase -i HEAD~N`, where `N` is the number of commits